Cotopaxi

 Cotopaxi is known to have erupted 87 times, resulting in the creation of numerous valleys formed by lahars (mudflows) around the volcano.
-The last eruption lasted from August 2015 to January 2016.
-Cotopaxi was officially closed by the authorities to climbing until it reopened on October 7, 2017.
+An ongoing eruption began on 21 October 2022.

+At the end of February 2023, the Geophysical Institute of Ecuador reported that Cotopaxi had produced around 8,000 earthquakes since October 21, 2022, amounting to 1,600 events per month.